Paralympic Classification Explained: What Do the Numbers and Letters Mean?

 Classification Status:

-Reclassification is possible if an athlete's condition changes (progressive conditions), if new evidence emerges, or if a formal protest is upheld.
+Reclassification is possible if the athlete's condition changes (progressive conditions), new evidence emerges, or a formal protest is upheld.

-The LW (Locomotor Winter) system is the most complex classification in Paralympic winter sport, covering athletes across alpine skiing, biathlon, and cross-country skiing.
+The LW (Locomotor Winter) system covers athletes across alpine skiing, biathlon, and cross-country skiing.

 Standing Classes (LW1–LW9):